obrhubr/take-it-easy/README.md

 ## Game

+If you want to try out the game, go to [take-it-easy.obrhubr.org](https://take-it-easy.obrhubr.org).

 [Take It Easy](https://en.wikipedia.org/wiki/Take_It_Easy_(game)) is a single player strategy board game involving a hexagonal board with 19 tiles and 27 pieces.

 The player draws a random piece from their stack and places it onto the board, repeat until full.